-The Lynchburg City Schools Technology Plan for 2008 - 2012 Overview
+The Lynchburg City Schools Technology Plan for 2010 - 2012 Overview

-During the course of the 2007 - 2008 school year, members of the Technology Leadership Team, in cooperation with other stakeholders, crafted a plan for the use of educational technology for the upcoming four years.
+Members of the Technology Leadership Team, in cooperation with other stakeholders, crafted a plan for the use of educational technology for the next two years.
 The overall plan, graphically represented in Figure 1, has three major components.
 The first of these deals with Technology Infrastructure.
 This section outlines the technological features of our physical plant, with attention to both hardware and software applications.